miguel-angel-monjas/master-thesis/doc/h20-setup.md

   Open H2O Flow in browser: http://192.168.0.12:54321 (CMD + click in Mac OSX)
 ```

-It is possible to inspect the Spark cluster status by accessing the cluster UI (in `http://cluster-master:8080/`):
+It is also possible to inspect the Spark cluster status by accessing the cluster UI (in `http://cluster-master:8080/`):

 ![Spark Standalone Cluster UI with H2O](./images/spark-standalone-sparkling-shell.PNG)

-Notice, under the **Running Applications** section, a Spark Shell application (in the figure, the completed application comes from an earlier execution).
-As far as Spark is concerned, `sparkling-shell` is simply a Spark shell.
+Notice, under the **Running Applications** section, a Spark Shell application.
+As far as Spark is concerned (the application within the Completed Applications section comes from a previous execution), `sparkling-shell` is simply another Spark Shell.
 You can access the H2O Flow Server (in `http://cluster-master:54321/`) as well:

 ![H2O Flow](./images/h2o-flow.PNG)

 ## Pysparkling installation
 The description is based on [official documentation](https://github.com/h2oai/sparkling-water/blob/rel-2.0/py/README.rst) and on a [My Big Data World blog post](https://weidongzhou.wordpress.com/2017/11/06/h2o-vs-sparkling-water/).

-In order to use the `pysparkling`, you must install the H2O dependencies:
+In order to use Pysparkling, you must install the H2O dependencies:

 ```bash
 sudo /usr/local/anaconda/bin/conda install -y -c anaconda requests